Many thanks to these special people who help me with Perrydale Trails

 It turned out to be a LOT those first years.
 Fortunately, my friends and family jumped in feet first, and I didn’t even have to beg them … too much!
 Truly, I am grateful that so many believed in my idea.
 They gave me confidence Perrydale Trails was going to be amazing, and they made it possible for it to really happen.

-I’d like to highlight three very special gals who have spent many hours horseback here.
-Throughout our years, Laycee, Cindy, and Carol have helped greet guests, give tours to first time visitors, calm nervous riders, and organize events.
+I’d like to highlight four very special friends who have spent many hours horseback here.
+Throughout our years, Laycee Grauer, Cindy Pippin, Carol Grimwood, and Herald Levy have helped greet guests, give tours to first time visitors, calm nervous riders, and organize events.

 Thank you all for making Perrydale Trails a success!